pictux/Joypad2.0/README.md

 My aim was to build also a **ZY plotter** and to drive it directly with this interface (like an Etch & Sketch 2.0 ).
 Maybe it will be ready for the MFR 14.

-In the meanwhile, i realized an application for pc and Android that replicates the Etch & Sketch beaviour, and that you can play with using this new Joypad .
+In the meanwhile, i realized an application for pc and Android (using **Processing** and **AppInventor**) that replicates the Etch & Sketch beaviour, and that you can play with using this new Joypad .
+*The software source will be available soon!*

 I designed also the case of this joypad and print it with my prusa i2.
 Here a few photos of the backstage: http://bit.ly/JoyPad_photos